 ACRL's information literacy Web site, including a peer consultant database, a toolkit for working with the Information Literacy Competency Standards for Higher Education, and more, plus the Web site for ACRL's Institute for Information Literacy.
-ACRL's strategic plan, the Plan for Excellence, (effective July 1, 2011; revised March 2016) set out three broad goals for the next five years.
-The goal for Student Learning is that "Librarians transform student learning, pedagogy, and instructional practices through creative and innovative collaborations."
+ACRL's strategic plan, the Plan for Excellence, (effective July 1, 2011; revised October 2016) set out four objectives for the next five years.
+The goal for Student Learning is to "Advance innovative practices and environments that transform student learning."

 Legislation & Policy (formerly Washington Watch)

 Resources on legislation and policy at the national level affecting academic and research libraries.
 Find out how to become an ACRL Legislative Advocate and more about the work of ACRL's Government Relations Committee.

 ACRL's Liaisons Coordinating Committee carries out a program of in-depth liaison activities with targeted professional associations.
 ACRL's liaison activity brings to the attention of nonlibrary associations how library resources and services can contribute to their mission and goals and brings information and higher education issues of other associations to the attention of the ACRL Board and membership.

 Information on the Campaign for America's Libraries' Academic and Research Library Campaign, examples of ACRL's work to promote academic and research libraries, and ideas and resources to help you develop your own promotional materials.